risk-first/website/menagerie/Staging-And-Classifying.md

 In the [Feature Risk]() section, we looked at the problems of _supplying a dependency to someone else_:  you've got to satisfy a demand [Market Risk], and ensure a close fit with requirements [Conceptual Integrity Risk].
 The section on [Production Risk]() went further, looking at specific aspects of being the supplier of an IT service as a dependency.

-However, over the rest of the [Dependency Risk]() sections, we looked at this from the point of view of _being a client to someone else_:  you want to find trustworthy, reliable dependencies that don't give up when you least want them to.
+However, over the rest of the [Dependency Risk](Dependency-Risk) sections, we looked at this from the point of view of _being a client to someone else_:  you want to find trustworthy, reliable dependencies that don't give up when you least want them to.

-So [Feature Risk]() _is_ [Dependency Risk]:  they’re two sides of the same coin.
+So [Feature Risk]() _is_ [Dependency Risk](Dependency-Risk):  they’re two sides of the same coin.
 In a dependency, you’re a client, whereas feature risk, you’re the supplier.

 ### Coordination Risk